GiuffreLab/awx-community-general-ee/README.md

 # Ansible AWX-Operator Juniper Execution Environment

-This is a repo to build an Ansible Execution Environment that can communicate with Juniper devices using the `community.general` collection.
+This is a repo to build an Ansible Execution Environment that can communicate with hosts using the `community.general` collection.

 it will work with the following `roles` or `collections` commands associated with it.